 Student Responsibilities: Come to class prepared to participate constructively in oral, written and group work based assignments.
-Attendance is mandatory.
-You will be dropped from this class on your fifth unexcused absence and for excessive tardiness.
-If YOU fail to officially withdraw, and stop coming to class you will receive an <<F>>> NO EXCEPTIONS.

 Note: it is your responsibility to officially withdraw form the class, if necessary.
 Your instructor will not drop you.
 IF YOU MISS 5 TIMES DURING THE SEMESTER YOU WILL BE ASKED TO WITHDRAW FROM COURSE.
+This is not a typical class in which students attend and just listen to the lecture.
+As a student, you will be asked to participate in Spanish (write, read, and respond to questions in Spanish).
+In a nutshell, you will be able to perform what you have learned in Spanish.

-Three lates = one absence.
+Three lates =one absence.
 You will have a tardy when you arrive after roll call.
 It is your responsibility to let me know that you came in late, in order to remove the absence mark.
 I will not backdate attendance records.
 If you feel that you are unable to attend class for the entire period, it is strongly recommended that you do not take this course.
 EVERYONE must be here for the final examinations.
 NO EXCEPTIONS.
 IF YOU DO NOT TAKE THE FINAL EXAM YOU WILL RECEIVE AN "F" GRADE FOR THE COURSE.